We are what we wear

 I am inspired by the natural world, hypnotized by the vastness of the sea, lulled into calm by the woods.
-My work derives from this world and ultimately returns, as nature and time take their course.
+My work derives from this world and ultimately returns, as nature and time have their way with things.

 Sustainability is my guiding practice.
-Raw materials–cotton, silk, plant leaves, and dyes–are all natural, with many of local origin.
-The unique pieces of wearable and wall art I create contemplate the aspect of our nature to see an image in a random pattern…to impose order on a natural process.
+My materials–cotton, silk, plant leaves, and dyes–are all natural, with many of local origin.
+The unique pieces of art-to-wear and wall art I create contemplate the aspect of our nature to see an image in a random pattern…to impose order on a natural process.

-The one-size-fits-all fashions I create are USA cotton Jersey, cut and machine sewn by me.
+I create one-size-fits-all fashions from organic cotton Jersey, cut and machine sewn using zero-waste principles.
 The wall art I create is mounted on linen using wheat or rice paste, then wrapped on frames.

-- USA Cotton, vintage silk and linen (Dharma Trading Co)
+- Organic Cotton, silk and linen (Dharma Trading Co, Organic Cottons Plus)

-- Blue – Indigo (Stony Creek Colors, TN) , Woad (my garden)
+- Blue – Indigo (River Cottage Farm, KY; Stony Creek Colors, TN) , Woad (my garden)

 - Red – Madder (Stony Creek Colors, TN)